Echo108471/MonkeyTrenchOffense/README.md

 # Main Roles #

-Your goal is to relate the work of your role and sub-role in terms of the content of the course.
-Please look at the role sections below for specific instructions for each role.

-Below is a template for you to highlight items of your work.
-These provide the evidence needed for your work to be evaluated.
-Try to have at least four such descriptions.
-They will be assessed on the quality of the underlying system and how they are linked to course content.

-*Short Description* - Long description of your work item that includes how it is relevant to topics discussed in class. [link to evidence in your repository](https://github.com/dr-jam/ECS189L/edit/project-description/ProjectDocumentTemplate.md)

-Here is an example:
-*Procedural Terrain* - The game's background consists of procedurally generated terrain produced with Perlin noise.
-The game can modify this terrain at run-time via a call to its script methods.
-The intent is to allow the player to modify the terrain.
-This system is based on the component design pattern and the procedural content generation portions of the course.
-[The PCG terrain generation script](https://github.com/dr-jam/CameraControlExercise/blob/513b927e87fc686fe627bf7d4ff6ff841cf34e9f/Obscura/Assets/Scripts/TerrainGenerator.cs#L6).

-You should replay any **bold text** with your relevant information.
-Liberally use the template when necessary and appropriate.

 ## Producer - Ryan Ffrench

 My group was amazing which made my role as a producer go smoothly.
 We came up with an idea that is simple to understand which allowed us to easily come to a consensus on what our game should look and feel like.
 One of the judges at the game jam even said that it was smart we made a game that was a spin on a preexisting game because so many design decisions had already been made.
 We were behind going into the first progress report, but this was due to it being Thanksgiving.
 Understandably people did not get as much work done as expected.
 We quickly got back on track and have been working very well together.
 I ensured everyone was on track by constently checking in with the group asking for brief progress updates.
 Communication was great.
 When people had bugs or other issues the entire group did their best to help.
 The biggest issue we faced as a group was issues with Godot's (nonexistent) Git integration specifically with merge conflicts.
 We minimized this by using pull requests/different branches initially, and later by pushing only when a significant amount of work had been done and with warning to the rest of the team.
 I specifically commited my changes late at night with hours of advanced notice.
 Another notable thing I did was formulate our approach to the Final Festival.
 We felt that we had the bones of a great game, but that getting the judges to see that was going to be a challenge.
 I prepared a elevator pitch that enthusiastically and quickly got the idea of our game across, and guided players through the best parts of our game.
 Overall, because our team worked so well together, this role was easier than anticipated which is why I ended up taking two sub-roles (see below).